bobgreenshields/cragmaw-castle/_areas/00-outside.md

 [**Wis (Perception) check**]({{ site.baseurl }}{% link party.md %})
 * DC 18 the canvas curtain hiding the breach in the wall
 * DC 12 the passage in the undergrowth to the postern
+* DC 14 hobgoblin voices can be heard outside the arrow slit to room 6